jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

       - ins: Dimitris Mouris
       - ins: Pratik Sarkar
-      - ins: Nektarios Georgios Tsoutsos date : 2023,
+      - ins: Nektarios Georgios Tsoutsos date : 2023
     target: https://ia.cr/2023/080

 --- abstract

-This document describes Plabels, a two-party VDAF for the following aggregation
+This document describes Mastic, a two-party VDAF for the following aggregation
 task: each Client holds a bit string, and the Collector wishes to count how many of these strings begin with a candidate prefix.
 Such a VDAF can be used to solve the heavy hitters problem, where the goal is compute the subset of the measurements that occur most frequently.
-This document also describes various modes of operation for Plabels.
+This document also describes various modes of operation for Mastic.
 First, its output type can be enriched to support aggregation functions beyond prefix counts.
 Second, an extension to the aggregation phase is described that significantly reduces communication cost compared to existing techniques.
 Third, a three-party variant is described that